skgabriel/paracomet/README.md

-## Paragraph-Level Commonsense Transformers with Recurrent Memory
+## Paragraph-level Commonsense Transformers with Recurrent Memory

 This repository contains the code used in the paper:

-Paragraph-Level Commonsense Transformers with Recurrent Memory. *Saadia Gabriel, Chandra Bhagavatula, Vered Shwartz, Ronan Le Bras, Maxwell Forbes, Yejin Choi*.
+Paragraph-level Commonsense Transformers with Recurrent Memory. *Saadia Gabriel, Chandra Bhagavatula, Vered Shwartz, Ronan Le Bras, Maxwell Forbes, Yejin Choi*.
 AAAI 2021. [link] (https://arxiv.org/abs/2010.01486)

 This is a general purpose framework for aligning commonsense knowledge with narrative text.
 The repo contains